chloealbright/DevHiveMind/Web/When to Use.md

 ### When to Use JWT (JSON Web Tokens)

 #### Authentication
-After a successful login, an ID token (JWT) is returned, adhering to OpenID Connect specifications.
+After a successful login, an ID token (JWT) is returned, following OpenID Connect specifications.

 #### Authorization
-JWTs are commonly used for secure authorization.
-Subsequent requests include the JWT, granting access to permitted routes, services, and resources.
-JWTs are especially popular in Single Sign-On due to their efficiency and cross-domain compatibility.
+JWTs are commonly employed for secure authorization, with subsequent requests including the JWT to grant access to permitted routes, services, and resources.
+They are especially favored in Single Sign-On for their efficiency and cross-domain compatibility.

 #### Information Exchange
 Securely transmit information between parties using signed JWTs.
-The use of public/private key pairs ensures the authenticity of senders, and the signature verifies content integrity.
+Public/private key pairs ensure sender authenticity, and the signature verifies content integrity.

-### When to Use Custom HTTP Methods

-Avoid nonstandard custom HTTP methods to ensure compatibility with off-the-shelf software.
-Instead, design a controller resource for abstract operations and use the standard HTTP method POST.

-- **WebDAV Methods**: WebDAV defines methods like PROPFIND, PROPPATCH, MOVE, LOCK, UNLOCK for distributed authoring and versioning.

-- **Other Examples**: PATCH for partial updates, MERGE for resource merging.

-- **Considerations**: Nonstandard methods are treated similarly to POST by proxies, caches, and HTTP libraries.
-Idempotency and safety guarantees must be explicitly provided by the server.
-Use custom methods only when interoperability is not a concern.
+**JSON Web Token Structure: xxxxx.yyyyy.zzzzz**

+- **Header.Payload.Signature**

+    - The header typically includes the token type (JWT) and the signing algorithm (e.g., HMAC SHA256 or RSA).
+For example: `{ "alg": "HS256", "typ": "JWT" }`—this JSON is Base64Url encoded to form the first part of the JWT.